“A multi-media time capsule of what was, what is and what’s next…”

 Festál is a year-long series of world cultural festivals and events hosted at The Seattle Center that honors and preserves community cultural traditions.
 Through a wide variety of events, installations and activities including music, dance, exhibits, ceremonies, crafts and food, Festál showcases the region’s rich and diverse cultures, promoting understanding and cultural kinship in the Pacific Northwest.

-50 NEXT: Seattle Hip-Hop Worldwide is an online interactive experience including music from Seattle and Northwest Hip-Hop artists; featuring a short film by Avi Loud and is presented by Big World Breaks, The Town Entertainment & VILIV Inc. with The Seattle Center Cultural Programs and Festál.
+50 NEXT: Seattle Hip-Hop Worldwide is an online interactive experience including music from Seattle and Northwest Hip-Hop artists; featuring a short film by Avi Loud and is presented by Big World Breaks & The Town Entertainment with The Seattle Center Cultural Programs and Festál.

 Seattle Center Cultural Programs & Festál had an inspired vision of aligning the Next 50 celebration with a unique project to honor the past, present and future of the Hip-Hop community in the greater Seattle area.
-This project was developed over a year-long period and involved an incredible amount of talented people including the 50 Next Seattle core team comprised of Steve Sneed, Aaron Walker-Loud, Jazmyn Scott, Avi Loud and Zachary Self.
+This project was developed over a two year-long period (2010-2012) and involved an incredible amount of talented people including the 50 Next Seattle core team comprised of Steve Sneed, Aaron Walker-Loud, Jazmyn Scott and Avi Loud; with web and graphic design by Zachary Self.
 The film score was composed and produced by Big World Breaks.

 50 Next: Seattle Hip-Hop Worldwide honors the Seattle Center at fifty years by generating and promoting inter-cultural, inter-generational and international connectivity.
 Built to immortalize the collective works of the powerful Hip-Hop community in the greater Northwest, this project is designed to support and further cultural programs, events and projects at the Seattle Center.